Bigg Boss (Telugu TV series) season 5

-Bigg Boss 5 is the season of the Telugu version of the Indian reality television series Bigg Boss based on the Dutch series BSelmon Brother.
+Bigg Boss 5 is the season of the Telugu version of the Indian reality television series Bigg Boss based on the Dutch series Big Brother.
 The show premiered on 5 September 2021 on Star Maa and Disney+ Hotstar with Akkineni Nagarjuna returning as a host for third time.

 The season's finale took place on 19 December 2021 with Sunny winning the title along with ₹50 lakh in prize money, a bike, and a plot worth ₹25 lakh while Shanmukh Jaswanth emerged as the first runner-up.

 Production

 This season was scheduled to launch in June 2021, but was delayed due to the second wave of the COVID-19 pandemic in India.
 The show organizers officially released a teaser using the show's logo on 1 August 2021.
 The promo shoots of the show were directed by Prasanth Varma.
 On 26 August 2021, it was confirmed that the show would premiere on 5 September 2021 on Star Maa.